dotansimha/graphql-code-generator/docs/generated-config/client-side-base-visitor.md

 ### noGraphQLTag (`boolean`, default value: `false`)

-Instead of adding gql tag with the GraphQL operation, it uses the precompiled JSON representation (DocumentNode) of the operation.
+Instead of adding gql tag with the GraphQL operation, it uses the percompiled JSON representation (DocumentNode) of the operation.

 #### Usage Example